Haugjegla Lighthouse

 Haugjegla Lighthouse (Haugjegla fyr; also spelled: Hauggjegla) is a coastal lighthouse located in Smøla Municipality in Møre og Romsdal county, Norway.
 It is located on a waveswept skerry about 1 km north of Veiholmen on the north side of the island of Smøla.
 The lighthouse is only accessible by boat.
 The lighthouse is listed as a protected site.

 History

 The first light was set up in 1905, the present tower was built in 1922, and the station was automated in 1988.
 The 28 m round, cylindrical, cast-iron tower is painted red with a white stripe around it.
 The concrete base is painted white.
 The light at the top emits a white, red, or green light (depending on direction) occulting twice every 8 seconds.
 The 126,000-candela light can be seen for up to 15.3 nmi.

 It is now possible to rent Haugjegla Lighthouse (Fyr) for a holiday in the spring and summer season, from May to September, for up to 10 persons.
-This is today a very popular place and regarded as one of the most spectacular holidays in Scandinavia, often in combination with eagle watching, fishing and a visit to the old fisher village Veiholmen.
+Tourists can participate in combination with eagle watching, fishing and a visit to the old fishing village Veiholmen.